The On behalf of the Board of Directors of your Company, I am delighted

 employees updated with the latest developments in the business areas of

-In its pursuit of offering training programs to external
+In its pursuit of offering training programmes to external

 organizations and to convert itself into a revenue generating centre,

-GTI has successfully organized training programs for participants
+GTI has successfully organized training programmes for participants

-from other organizations like RIL, BPCL, RGPPL, IOCL, BCPL, IGL, MGL, MNGL, GSPL,
+from other organizations like RGPPL, HPCL, BCPL, IGL, MGL, MNGL, GSPL,

 HMEL etc. Further, in collaboration with the American Society of

-Your Company realizes that it is critical to continually to
+Your Company realizes that it is critical to continually strive to

 develop and enhance the capability and competence of its senior level

-executives in order to prepare them for leadership positions.
+executives in order to prepare them for future leadership positions.
 As

 In order to fill in the developmental gaps of such executives